Claude Platform Docs

 When you send a user event, Claude Managed Agents:

-1. Provisions a container: Your environment configuration determines how it's built.
+1. Provisions a sandbox: Your environment configuration determines how it's built.

-2. Runs the agent loop: Claude decides which tools to use based on your message
+2. Runs the agent loop: Claude determines which tools to use based on your message.

-3. Executes tools: File writes, bash commands, and other tool calls run inside the container
+3. Executes tools: File writes, bash commands, and other tool calls run inside the sandbox.

 Next steps